bill-mca/SIBAnetics/Group_Build_Design_Criteria.md

 ### Message
 That consciousess emerges from the body.
 That connectionist AI is a unique tool that will change the way we percieve the world.

-### Components
-- (sensor) Computer vision; maybe with depth perception to make him better at blocking projectiles
-- (sensor) optionally, some proprioception to see if that makes him move better
-- (sensor) optionally, a microphone to listen for music to dance to
-- (actuator) blowers, fans, pumps, valves, etc. to animate his body
-- (actuator) optionally, little cords that can be wound / unwound by motors
-- (physical) a non-rigid body that moves in a non-deterministic way
-- (machine learning) A neural network that translates patterns of sensor data into patterns of actuation that achieve goals

 ### Ideals
  2. (IL) Alluring
  3. (IL) Funny